sudhanshutiwari264/urlshort.io/README.md

 - Track the number of clicks on your links
 - Copy links to clipboard with one click
 - Responsive design that works on all devices
+- 100% client-side - all data stored in your browser
-- No server required - works entirely in the browser
+- No server required - works perfectly on GitHub Pages
+- Privacy-focused - your data never leaves your device
 - Personalized with your branding
+- Simple, clean, and sober design

 ## How It Works